 In addition, under our Corporate Governance Guidelines, a director is expected to spend the time and effort necessary to properly discharge such director's responsibilities.
 Accordingly, a director is expected to regularly attend meetings of the Board of Directors and Committees on which such director sits, and to review prior to meetings material distributed in advance for such meetings.
 Thus, the number of other public company boards and other boards (or comparable governing bodies) on which a prospective nominee is a member, as well as his or her other professional responsibilities, will be considered.
 Also, under our Corporate Governance Guidelines, there are no limits on the number of three-year terms that may be served by a director.
 However, in connection with evaluating recommendations for nomination for reelection, the Nominating and Governance Committee considers director tenure.
-We value diversity on a company-wide basis but have not yet adopted a specific policy regarding Board diversity, though we plan to comply with applicable legal and listing requirements for director diversity, such as those required by California law and by the NASDAQ exchange listing requirements.
+We value diversity on a company-wide basis but have not yet adopted a specific policy regarding Board diversity, though we plan to comply with any applicable legal and listing requirements for director diversity.